 Meghan E. Hollis, Ph.D. is an independent researcher and scholar.
-Her current research focuses on the intersections of race, ethnicity, gender, crime and justice; police organizations; and critical and feminist theories in criminology.
+Her current research focuses on the intersections of race, ethnicity, gender, crime and justice; police organizations; access to medical care and public health resources; maternal and child health; and critical and feminist theories in criminology.
 Dr. Hollis has published in numerous academic journals, including Sociological Focus;Crime, Law, and Social Change, Journal of Experimental Criminology, Security Journal, Journal of Community Psychology; Policing: An International Journal of Police Strategies and Management; International Criminal Justice Review; International Journal of Comparative and Applied Criminal Justice; and Crime Prevention and Community Safety.

 She was recently co-editor of a special issue of Sociological Focus on Ethnography from the Margins.
 She is the Reviews Editor at Crime Prevention and Community Safety, and received the Sage Junior Faculty Professional Development Teaching Award from ACJS in 2017.
 She is currently working on a co-authored book, Scared Straight (Sage, with Dr. Anthony Petrosino, Learning Innovations at WestEd), and recently published a co-edited volume, The Handbook on Race, Ethnicity, Crime, and Justice, (with Dr. Ramiro Martinez, Jr, Northeastern University and Dr. Jacob Stowell, Northeastern University) .
 She has also co-authored systematic reviews for the Cochrane Collaboration and Campbell Collaboration, and has authored and co-authored several book chapters.